NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ======================================  =================  ================  ========================  =========  ==============================  ==================================

   .. [#] If provided, AttachedToSpace must reference a ``Space`` (within a conditioned Zone).
-  .. [#] Only required if space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space.
+  .. [#] Only required if zone-level and space-level HVAC design load calculations are desired (see :ref:`zones_spaces`) and the surface is adjacent to conditioned space.
   .. [#] InteriorAdjacentTo choices are "attic - vented", "attic - unvented", "conditioned space", or "garage".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"